 Why you should visit the Lake District

 The Lake District is a UNESCO World Heritage Site in the north west of England.
+This is one of the most well-known UK national parks.

 If it’s walking and water you’re interested in, then the Lake District is perfect for you.
 It is incredible beautiful and diverse, and has so much to offer.